bonedaddy/vcaptcha/README.md

 # license

-all code in the `vdf` folder is from `from https://github.com/harmony-one/vdf` i have included it in-tree as the harmony-one repository isn't very go modules friendly.
+all code in the `vdf` folder is from `from https://github.com/harmony-one/vdf` i have included it in-tree as the harmony-one repository isn't very go modules friendly. everything else is licensed under apache2.